Skip to Main Content

 Associate Vice President for Operations Special Projects

-Charles A. Ray III, BA, MDiv, ThM, PhD
+Charlie A. Ray III, BA, MA, ThM, PhD

 Associate Professor of New Testament and Greek;